 This 72% dark chocolate bar studded with pumpkin seeds and flavoured with hemp oil lives up to the high standard I’ve come to expect from Seed and Bean.
 Like all of their bars I’ve tried, the chocolate is really smooth and despite the high cocoa content, not at all bitter.
 The seeds give a welcome crunch and nutty flavour and the hemp oil, whilst hard to describe, is definitely present.

-- 1 can coconut milk (I used organic fair-trade MA’s)
+- 400 ml (1 can) coconut milk (I used organic fair-trade MA’s)